NaserJamal/simple-ocr/levels/07-specific-section/README.md

-# Specific Location Text Extraction System
+# Specific Section Text Extraction System

 A robust, modular system for extracting text from specific sections of documents using Vision Language Models (VLMs).
 This system allows users to specify in natural language what section they want to extract (e.g., "extract the notes section"), or extract all major sections when no specific request is provided.